AstragoDETech/youtube_chapter_auto_open/README.md

-# YouTube chapter auto open
+# YouTube Chapter Auto Open
 Automatically open the YouTube chapter selection when opening a video.

 ## Download: